chaserx/upper_rust/README.md

 `cargo run` note: run will also build as needed.

+`URL=http://example.com cargo run` should also work if you don't have an `.env` file set.

 ## release

 `cargo build --release` note: provides some optimizations; not meant for debugging